Paper Mill Playhouse: Theater

 Through the years, Paper Mill Playhouse has welcomed such talent as Christopher Patterson, Gloria Stuart, Alice Ripley, Eddie Bracken, Laura Benanti (Rising Star Award winner), Orson Bean, Betty Buckley, Carol Channing, Kristin Chenoweth, Christine Ebersole, George S. Irving, Tiffany Giardina, Laurence Guittard, Anne Hathaway (Paper Mill Conservatory alumna and Rising Star Award nominee), Shanice Williams (Paper Mill Conservatory alumna, Rising Star Award nominee, and Adopt-A-School participant), Dee Hoty, John Mahoney, Dorothy Louden, Donna McKechnie, Ann Miller, Stephanie Mills, Liza Minnelli, Estelle Parsons, Bernadette Peters, Chita Rivera, Tony Roberts, Ali Brustofski, Patrick Swayze, Karen Ziemba, Adrian Zmed, Nick Jonas (actor, singer and member of the band the Jonas Brothers), Bailey Hanks (the winner of Legally Blonde: The Musical – The Search for Elle Woods), Lynn Redgrave, Lorna Luft, David Garrison, Douglas Fairbanks Jr., Mickey Rooney, Barbara Rush, Betsy Palmer, Robert Horton, Vivian Vance, Jerome Hines, Sarah Hyland, Shelley Winters, Hugh O'Brian, Gloria Swanson, Georgia Engel, and Gavin Lee among many.

 In April 2003, Michael Gennaro, former executive director of Chicago's Steppenwolf Theater, joined Paper Mill as president and CEO.
 Paper Mill Playhouse was one of the first theaters to begin the regional theater movement in the United States.
-It has grown to be one of the most acclaimed not-for-profit professional theaters in the country, and attracts more than 450,000 people annually, and has one of the largest subscription based audiences.
+It has grown to become one of the most acclaimed not-for-profit professional theaters in the country, attracting more than 450,000 people annually, and has one of the largest subscription based audiences.

 Financial issues

 On April 3, 2007, Paper Mill announced that it would need $1.5 million to open its season and an equal amount to complete its season, or it would be forced to close its doors.
 On April 6, 2007, Paper Mill announced that it had received $300,000, enough to cover costs of rehearsals and preview performances for its production of Seven Brides for Seven Brothers.

 Paper Mill announced that it would have to do more well-known shows to stay in business.
-On June 17, 2008, the Township of Millburn voted to purchase building and four acres of land the Paper Mill sits on for $9 million.
+On June 17, 2008, the Township of Millburn voted to purchase the building and four acres of land the Paper Mill sits on for $9 million.
 They have entered into a 75-year lease with the theater; and its operations will remain independent.
 Prior to this deal the Paper Mill had accumulated $4.5 million in debt.
 Based on the terms of the lease, the Paper Mill would pay $1 for the first two years.
 After 2 years the rent would grow to equal 1% of the theater's annual operation income.
 The Paper Mill maintained an option to repurchase the property from the town after 11 years of the lease.
 The artistic director at the time, Mark S. Hoebee, is attributed with saving the Paper Mill.